JPA’s Origins and History

 Dynamic Queries with QueryDSL

 QueryDSL is a type-safe query builder library developed by Timo Westkämper in 2008.
-It was created to solve the complexity and poor readability issues of JPA Criteria API.
-It validates query syntax at compile time and supports IDE auto-completion, greatly reducing runtime errors.
-QueryDSL uses APT (Annotation Processing Tool) to auto-generate Q classes from entity classes.
-These Q classes enable writing natural, highly readable queries as if writing SQL.
+It was created to address the complexity and poor readability of the JPA Criteria API.
+It validates query syntax at compile time and supports IDE auto-completion, which greatly reduces runtime errors.
+QueryDSL uses APT (Annotation Processing Tool) to generate Q classes from entity classes.
+Those Q classes make queries read naturally, almost like SQL.

 @Repository